starryalley/Anduril2/README.md

 - use channel 2 only
 - randomly choose a tint

-## Lighthouse Beacon mode
+### Lighthouse Beacon mode

-An additional strobe mode called Lighthouse beacon, right after Fireworks mode.
+An additional strobe mode called Lighthouse Beacon, right after Fireworks mode.
 The main emitters will light up periodically like a lighthouse where the intensity rapidly accelerates to turbo (level 150) and then ramps back down to 0 (when it rotates away from the viewer).
 It will wait for a few seconds (configurable) before doing it again.

 Adjust the delay by:
 - `4C`: decrease delay by 1 second (Min: 0 second)